 It’s shortsighted to think of blockchain as simply a tech tool.
 In reality, it’s a way to eliminate confusion and antagonism for the benefit of all involved.
 And as blockchain ecosystems mature, it’s possible — even probable — that the benefits will ripple far outside the consumer space.

-The ability to use a currency within a microeconomy has significant potential in developing nations or regions of high corruption because it removes the reliance on governments and banking systems.
-In developed nations, however, we must consider the return on investment: How do you pay for infrastructure, education, healthcare, etc. if everyone stops paying taxes?
+The ability to use a currency within a microeconomy has significant potential in developing nations or regions of high corruption.
+This is because it removes the reliance on governments and banking systems.
+In developed nations, however, we must consider the return on investment.
+How do you pay for infrastructure, education, healthcare, etc. if everyone stops paying taxes?

-If crypto enthusiasts really wanted to better the world, they would create a cancer research coin that could be “mined” through philanthropic or medical contributions: working for a cancer research agency, treating cancer patients in a hospital or at an outpatient facility, or raising money for cancer research independently, for instance.
-If you could then convince major global businesses to accept these “cancer coins” at a discount to fiat currencies, people would be inspired to buy or earn these coins for everyday use.
+If crypto enthusiasts wanted to better the world, they would create a cancer research coin.
+It could be “mined” for cancer research.
+They could treat cancer patients in a hospital, or raise money for cancer research.
+If you could convince major businesses to accept these “cancer coins”, people would be inspired use these coins daily.

-It’s hard to go a day without reading about blockchain, but it’s more than just a buzzword and has far more potential than its cryptocurrency application.
+It’s hard to go a day without reading about blockchain, but it has far more potential than its cryptocurrency application.
 It’s an asset for everyone to take advantage of, whether you’re an entrepreneur, business owner, independent contractor, or end consumer.
 All of us should embrace a future where everything is conducted above board.